 On November 14, 2021, the Cyberspace Administration of China (the "CAC") publicly solicited opinions on the Regulations on the Administration of Cyber Data Security (Draft for Comments) ("Draft Data Security Regulations").
-According to the Draft Data Security Regulations, data processors shall, in accordance with relevant state provisions, apply for cyber security review when carrying out the following activities: (1) the merger, reorganization or separation of internet platform operators that have acquired a large number of data resources related to national security, economic development or public interests, which affects or may affect national security, (2) data processors that handle the personal information of more than one million people intends to be listed abroad, (3) the data processing activities that affect or may affect national security.
-However, the Draft Data Security Regulations provides no further explanation or interpretation for "affects or may affect national security."
+According to the Draft Data Security Regulations, data processors shall, in accordance with relevant state provisions, apply for cyber security review when carrying out the following activities: (1) the merger, reorganization or separation of internet platform operators that have acquired a large number of data resources related to national security, economic development or public interests, which affects or may affect national security, (2) data processors that handle the personal information of more than one million people intends to be listed abroad, (3) the data processor intends to be listed in Hong Kong, which affects or may affect national security, and (4) other data processing activities that affect or may affect national security.
+However, the Draft Data Security Regulations provides no further explanation or "affects or may affect national security."
 The PRC government authorities may have wide discretion in the interpretation of "affects or may affect national security."
-However, we are not certain whether such draft measures will apply to our company, or whether the scope of financing activities that are subject to such draft measures may change in the future.
-Furthermore, if such draft measures is adopted into law in the future, we may become subject to enhanced cybersecurity review, or regulatory bodies in China may retroactively apply and implement such draft measures.
+However, we are not certain whether such draft measures will apply to our company, or whether the scope of financing activities that are subject to enhanced cybersecurity review, or regulatory bodies in China may retroactively apply and implement such draft measures.
 As such, substantial uncertainties exist with respect to the enactment timetable, final content, interpretation and implementation.